fadado/jqt/docs/content/content.md

 ```
 <# Block comments, removed, must end in newline (also removed) #>
-Continuation lines using an ampersand just before the newline character&
+Continuation lines using an ampersand &
+just before the newline character
 ```

 _Strings_ are copied to the output, but evaluation of macros inside strings can